Bruno Fernandes: Reception and image

-Regarding his creative and goalscoring ability, Manchester City manager Pep Guardiola once said, "Bruno's influence is outstanding.
+Regarding his creativity and goalscoring ability, since joining the Premier League in 2020, Fernandes has created more chances than any other player in the competition.
+In the 2025–26 season, he set a new Premier League record for the most assists in a single campaign with 21, surpassing the previous record of 20 assists jointly held by Thierry Henry in 2002–03 and Kevin De Bruyne in 2019–20, Manchester City manager Pep Guardiola once said, "Bruno's influence is outstanding.
 Unbelievable.
 Today saw a few games, the last games and I said: 'this guy's creativity is one of the best I've ever seen'."
 In 2023, Manchester City and Belgian midfielder Kevin De Bruyne rated him as the best player in his position in Premier League commenting, "I think he's [Fernandes] a creative machine and just in general." former Manchester United defender Rio Ferdinand commented that Fernandes "is a player who knows how to create chances [...], who can for bit of imagination, creativity, the patience around the box, the ability to hit a ball from the edge of the box an put in the back of net, [...] manipulate and take ball".
 Ferdinand also praised his leadership abilities, stating "he was one of the players in the game that lead's by example".
 Former Manchester United coach Ole Gunnar Solskjær stated that Fernandes was a "bit of a mix between Paul Scholes and Juan Sebastián Verón".
 Fernandes goalscoring abilities have also drew comparisons with former Chelsea midfielder Frank Lampard, after breaking his record of being the highest-scoring midfielder in Europe in a single season.

 During his career, Fernandes has faced criticism for his on-field behaviour, particularly regarding his body language and emotional reactions.
 Pundits such as Gary Neville and Roy Keane have criticised his tendency to complain to referees, wave his arms in frustration, and visibly criticise teammates during matches.
 Neville has described his behaviour as "petulant" and suggested that such actions are unhelpful for a captain tasked with leading by example.
 Similarly, Keane has questioned Fernandes' leadership qualities, criticizing him for "moaning and whinging" when the team was struggling, arguing that a captain should display resilience and composure.
 Despite his significant contributions on the pitch, critics argue that his emotional outbursts and confrontational approach undermine his leadership and set a negative tone for the team.